DeanLight/spannerlib/README.md

 ## The Engine

-Without going into an involved derivation of the structure of this engine, i can say that we need the following constructs in out engine.
+Without going into an involved derivation of the structure of this engine, i can say that we need the following constructs in our engine:

 * A memory heap
   * Contains pointers to all allocated data
   * This can be a python dictionary with a `new_unused_key` generator
 * A Term graph
   * This will contain all terms that exist in our engine and their dependencies on other terms.
 For example, the head of a conjunctive query needs to have the relations under conjunction as his children in the forest.
-  * Since we allow recursive queries this wont really be a forest, but it still will have several roots.
+  * Since we allow recursive queries this won't really be a forest, but it still will have several roots.
-  * This tree will need to save the evaluation state of each node (ie {computed,not-computed,dirty})
+  * This tree will need to save the evaluation state of each node (i.e. {computed,not-computed,dirty})
   * We can work with a networkX tree for now.
-  * In version 0.0.5 we do not need to merge terms with overlapping structures, see example bellow.
+  * In version 0.0.5 we do not need to merge terms with overlapping structures, see example below.
   * An example of such a tree can be seen in figure 1 [here](papers/Provenance_and_Probabilities_in_Relational_Databases.pdf) (note that in that case the logic is of abstract semi-rings over terms, but the idea is the same)
 * A variable table
   * A mapping between variables and the nodes they point to in the term forest
   * can be a python dict for now

 Here is an example regarding the overlapping structures in the term graph.
-Lets look at the following example
+Let's look at the following example:
 ```
 >>> D(X,Y) <- A(X),B(Y),C(X,Y,Z)
 >>> E(X,Y) <- A(X),C(X,Y,Z), F(Z)
->>> x= E(X,Y) OR D(X,Y)
+>>> x = E(X,Y) OR D(X,Y)
 >>> x
 ```
-Without merging  terms with overlapping structures, this would naively generate something that abstractly looks like this
+Without merging terms with overlapping structures, this would naively generate something that abstractly looks like this:
 <!--
  digraph G {
    D_and [label="and"]